telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

     * CYGNUS_STH_COLLECTION_PREFIX: prefix for the MongoDB collections
     * CYGNUS_STH_RESOLUTIONS: accepted values are month, day, hour, minute and second separated by comma
     * CYGNUS_STH_BATCH_SIZE: number of notifications to be included within a processing batch.
-    * CYGNUS_STH_BATCH_TIMEOUT: timeout for batch accumulation.
+    * CYGNUS_STH_BATCH_TIMEOUT: timeout for batch accumulation in seconds.
     * CYGNUS_STH_BATCH_TTL: number of retries upon persistence error.
     * CYGNUS_STH_DATA_EXPIRATION: value specified in seconds.
 Set to 0 if not wanting this policy
-    * CYGNUS_STH_COLLECTIONS_SIZE: value specified in bytes.
-Set to 0 if not wanting this policy.
-Minimum value (different than 0) is 4096 bytes

 * CKAN:
     * It only works for building historical context data in CKAN.